GoodAI/goodai-ltm/README.md

 The `model_name` can be one of the following:

 * A SentenceTransformer (Huggingface), starting with `"st:"`, for example, `"st:sentence-transformers/multi-qa-mpnet-base-cos-v1"`.
+* A flag embedding model, starting with `"flag:"`, for example, `"flag:BAAI/bge-base-en-v1.5"`.
 * An OpenAI embedding model name, starting with `"openai:"`, for example, `"openai:text-embedding-ada-002"`.
 * One of our fine-tuned models: